Beautyojimah/pandas-challenge/README.md

 # pandas-challenge

 This repository contains a Pandas projects for data analysis called PyCitySchools.
-Within the PyCitySchools folder, there is a pandas script that details the analysis of a city's school district.
-The csv files (schools_complete and students_complete) used for the analysis are also within the folder.
+Within the PyCitySchools folder, there is a pandas script that shows the analysis of a city's schools.
+A comprehensive report of the analysis and the  csv files (schools_complete and students_complete) used for the analysis are also contained within the folder.

 ## Pandas Challenge Description